slaeryan/slaeryan.github.io/posts/falcon_zero.md

 Simply because [Github](https://github.com) is largely considered a legitimate website and web traffic to Github will **not be considered malicious by network security products** and will probably not even be blocked in most organisations/offices as opposed to using some attacker-owned web server hosting a payload which could be noisy as hell.

-Last time I checked there were no publicly-available tools that utilised Github as the shellcode docking station and this is the first of it's kind.
+Last time I checked, I could not find any publicly available tools that utilised Github as the shellcode docking station so this would be the first of it's kind.
 I sincerely hope Github doesn't ban me from their platform now :)

 As a brownie point, this would save the operator precious time and money too ;)